 Disclaimer: The Run Testers sometimes use affiliate links.
 This means that we may receive payment if you buy products on our website or YouTube.
 Our use of affiliates supports the channel and does not affect how we review shoes, tech or gear.

-If you want more in-depth reviews of those shoes plus comparisons to rivals from other brands, head to our YouTube channel.
+Below you’ll find a run-through of the best Adidas running shoes available right now though, and if you want more in-depth reviews of those shoes plus comparisons to rivals from other brands, head to our YouTube channel.

 Who Are The Run Testers?